vippsas/shopware-plugin/README.md

 See the
 [Knowledge base](https://developer.vippsmobilepay.com/docs/knowledge-base/)
-for more help with Vipps MobilePay eCommerce.
+for more help with Vipps MobilePay ecommerce.

 ## Requirements